-This profile was prepared when Marcus Solomon was elected to the Ashoka Fellowship in 2001.
+This description of Marcus Solomon's work was prepared when Marcus Solomon was elected to the Ashoka Fellowship in 2001.

 The New Idea

 Recognizing children as potential change agents, Marcus helps children organize themselves into small groups that meet regularly to discuss and take action on their communities' most pressing social issues.
 Collectively, these groups have become a national movement, addressing concerns in the four core areas of health, environment, culture, and media.
 Although each children's group operates independently, representatives from each group serve on a general council that coordinates the programs of the movement nationally.
 The end of apartheid has eliminated the political pressures that marred similar efforts in the past.
 Marcus recognizes that people are now willing to consider children's needs apart from a political agenda.
 Within this new context, Marcus places the agency of each child at the forefront of improving their lives.

 Children account for roughly half of South Africa's forty million people.
 Many of these children are poor and subject to poverty-related problems like delinquency, hunger, and disease.
 In many cases, children are left in the care of neighbors or older siblings while parents are away at work, making them vulnerable to abuse and neglect.
 While many of South Africa's social problems directly affect children, the broad movement for change in South Africa has ignored them as a resource and has not prepared them to handle responsibilities in post-apartheid South Africa.
 All previous attempts at constructing a children's movement have included elements of political advocacy and militancy, both detrimental to the broader goals of integration and a positive outlook.